|Pilot 1st Lt. Robert B. Widener, O-791744 (MIA / KIA) MA

 Bay among the ships it was attacking.
 The

 entire crew was instantly killed in the crash.
+When this bomber failed to return it was officially listed as Missing In Action (MIA).

-This B-25's crash was documented in
+This bomber's crash was documented in

-three photos from the proceeding B-25 that captured its final moments and were later published in a series of photos captioned "Death of a Grim
+a series of four photos from the proceeding B-25 that captured its final moments and were later published in a series of photos captioned "Death of a Grim

 Bill Swain also explains: